Understanding Melasma: Treatment Options Including Hydroquinone and Kojic Acid

 • Certain medications or skincare irritation

-Hydroquinone is a skin-lightening ingredient that may be prescribed or recommended by a healthcare professional in certain cases.
-It works by helping reduce the production of excess pigment in the skin.
+Hydroquinone is a skin-lightening agent that may be prescribed by a healthcare professional for certain cases of melasma.
+It works by reducing the overproduction of pigment in the skin.
+Due to its potency, hydroquinone should always be used strictly as directed by your doctor, dermatologist, or pharmacist, and it may not be suitable for everyone.

-Kojic acid is another ingredient commonly used in skincare for uneven skin tone and pigmentation concerns.
-It is often included in topical formulations designed to support brighter and more even-looking skin.
+Kojic acid is another ingredient frequently used in skincare to address uneven skin tone and pigmentation.
+It is often incorporated into topical formulations designed to promote brighter, more even-looking skin.
+Depending on individual skin type and the overall treatment plan, kojic acid can be a suitable option for some.

 • Skin type